m-arya-m/book/README.md

 ### 2. Navigate to the Backend Directory

-   Change into the backend project directory:
+   Change into the book management project directory:

    ```
-   cd my_study_backend
+   cd book_management
    ```

 ### 3. Create a Virtual Environment (optional but recommended)